Student Accessibility Services

 Introduction

 This document was designed to assist faculty in interacting with students with disabilities at College of Eastern Idaho (CEI).
 It addresses legislation and the rights and responsibilities of faculty.
 It was adapted from the Rights and Responsibilities of Faculty Concerning Students With Disabilities handbook, which was previously published and disseminated by CEI.
-Copies of the original Handbook are available in the Disability Resource Center.
+Copies of the original Handbook are available in the Student Accessibility Services.

 Legislation